rokudev/feed-specifications/direct-publisher-feed-specification.md

 | categories | [Category Object](#category) | Optional | An ordered list of one or more categories that will show up in your Roku Channel.
 Categories may also be manually specified within the Channel Builder if you do not want to provide them directly in the feed.
 Each time the feed is updated it will refresh the categories.
 | playlists | [Playlist Object](#playlist) | Optional | A list of one or more playlists.
 They are useful for creating manually ordered categories inside your channel.

-*At least one of these types is required.
+> :information_source: *At least one of these content types is required

 Direct Publisher Feed Root Object Example: